 My research reveals a politicized UNESCO designation process, little continuity and limited actual implementation of planning tools in aid of preservation, short political cycles and lack of institutional memory, frequent large-scale public works in the historic centers that often seem to duplicate efforts, sporadic and patchy public participation, with the exception of deliberate obsolescence as far as private property was concerned, uneven application of legislation and regulation, and tourism promotion simply for the sake of promotion.

 Asch, Claudia Ruth, "A Tale of Three Cities: An Evaluation of Urban World Heritage Management in Mexico" (2012).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 70.